 Disclosing that his brother, being eight years older than him, was the first to learn an instrument, he quickly claimed guitar.
-Vetesse turned his belly drumming into something more formal, aged eight, becoming his brother’s metronome and revelling in the repertoire.
+Vetesse turned his belly drumming into something more formal, aged eight, taking the role of his brother's metronome and revelling in the repertoire.
 "Again, my brother's head start in life gave him early access to Ultimate Guitar, and he began writing songs of his own.
 I’ve always had a love for them and owe a lot to him for inspiring me not only to drum but to write songs too."

 "I drummed in bands throughout school and met one of my best friends, former bandmate and long-time musical confidant, who is generally the first to be sent new ideas to veto."
 James recollects that, up until university, they hung out together most weekends, spending their time wisely by writing new ideas and rehearsing for gigs in London’s toilet circuit.
 "He really helped form the basis of my sound going forward with a track called Torn that I’d love to release one day too."

-Like most bedroom musicians, he only had access to gear that a humble paper-round could afford and decided to buy an MPC 1000, rationalising that drums are arduous to record well and that he would be best to sample them.
+Like most bedroom musicians, he only had access to gear that a humble paper-round could afford and decided to buy an MPC 1000, rationalising that drums are arduous to record with clarityl and that he would be best to sample them.
 "Together with my MircoKORG XL, I made a couple of demos and sent them over to Kit Monteith to ask about recording them with him properly.
 Fast-forwarding several years, a lot of the original bedroom demos are baked into the tracks on my EP.

 Respecting fate, he confesses his belief that, without a doubt, music has been a long time coming.
 "Aside from my stubborn desire for perfection and the severe demoitis I had during the recording process, I also fell into the time/money conundrum.
 A lot of the EP was recorded throughout my degree, and, being a broke student in Edinburgh, that meant most of our sessions were spread across several months."
 Straight after graduating, he took the necessary steps off full-time work, with his target to finish this body of work never wavering.